liferay/liferay-docs/develop/tutorials/articles/localization/sharing-language-keys.markdown

 You can share a resource bundle between portlets by adding a resource bundle to the portlets' project.
 By the end of this tutorial, you'll know how to share a resource bundle between multiple portlets in your project.
-Figure 1 below displays two portlets displaying the same language key from a shared resource
+Figure 1 below shows two portlets displaying the same language key from a shared resource
 bundle:

 ![Figure 1: When portlets share the same resource bundle they can display the same textual elements, based on language keys from that resource bundle.](../../images/portlet-localization-shared-bundle.png)